Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems

 {\textbf{RQ3:} Does a perception input attack achieve better performance than direct {perception and control output attacks}?}

 \textbf{Baselines.} We design three baseline attack strategies to answer these questions (see Table \ref{tab:baselines}).

 To assess the effectiveness of our optimization-based adversarial patch method in strategically selecting the attack values, we compare it to two baselines: \textbf{CA-Random}, which introduces random perturbations to perception inputs, and \textbf{CA-APGD}, which uses a state-of-the-art gradient-based method, Auto-PGD \cite{croce2020reliable}, to determine the perturbation values. {Since the original Auto-PGD is designed for misclassification, which does not work for attacking ACC, we change the goal function {(to $\triangledown g(d)$, see Eq. \ref{eq:obj})} to maximize relative distance prediction.
 We also limit the iteration number to 5, the maximum number of control cycles (100Hz) within a perception cycle (20Hz)).} Both baselines use the same context-aware method as the proposed CA-Opt attack strategy to choose the attack start time and duration.
 To evaluate our method's efficiency in selecting the timing and duration of attacks, we design another baseline (\textbf{Random-Opt}) that selects a random start time uniformly distributed within [5, 40] seconds and a random attack duration uniformly distributed within [0.5, 2.5] seconds.
 To concentrate only on the effect of different start times and durations, Random-Opt shares the same adversarial patch generation method as CA-Opt.
-For a fair comparison, we confine perturbations to the detected bounding box (BBox) of the lead vehicle and update the BBox size and position with our proposed patch updating algorithm (Section \ref{sec:patchadjust}).
+For a fair comparison, we confine perturbations to the detected bounding box (BBox) of the LV and update BBox size and position with our proposed patch updating algorithm (Section \ref{sec:patchadjust}).